Thank you for printing our article. Explore Lifehack for similar articles to help you improve your life.

 And now, in the 21st century, the era of smart mobile devices and broadband communication – even sometimes in the most remote of regions – technology has taken meeting, getting to know, then dating with the hopes of a long-term relationship simpler and more complex at the same time.
 This situation may seem like a contradiction, but it can be the beginning of something enduring and beautiful.

 In some cultures, it used to be (and in some cultures, it still is) that marriage had less to do with love than it did with politics and economics.
 Amongst royalty and the elites, marriages were arranged to jockey for power by creating alliances that one or both families could leverage.
-For the rest, it was a matter of finding financial stability.2
+For the rest, it was a matter of finding financial stability.2 As time progressed and technology levelled the playing field, creating a larger middle class with a greater sense of independence, this became less and less relevant.

 No longer held back by political or economic machinations, men and women found themselves looking for more personal connections with potential partners.
 And with this change in criteria, the idea of true love opened up to so many.